 Acquired In-Process Research and Development (IPR&D) consists of EGEN's drug technology platforms: TheraPlasTM and TheraSilenceTM.
 The fair value of the IPR&D drug technology platforms was estimated to be \$25.8 million as of the acquisition date.
 As of the closing of the acquisition, the IPR&D is considered indefinite lived intangible assets and will not be amortized.
 IPR&D is reviewed for impairment at least annually as of our third quarter ended September 30, and whenever events or changes in circumstances indicate that the carrying value of the assets might not be recoverable.
-As of September 30, 2015, after our assessment of the totality of the events that could impair IPR&D, it is the Company's conclusion "it is not more likely than not" that the indefinite-lived intangible assets are impaired.
+As of September 30, 2016, after our assessment of the totality of the events that could impair IPR&D, it is the Company's conclusion "it is not more likely than not" that the indefinite-lived intangible assets are impaired.
 Therefore, the Company is not required to calculate the fair value of the intangible assets and perform a quantitative impairment test.
-No events have occurred as of June 30, 2016 that would affect the Company's conclusion as of its assessment date.

 The purchase price exceeded the estimated fair value of the net assets acquired by approximately \$2.0 million which was recorded as Goodwill.
 Goodwill represents the difference between the total purchase price for the net assets purchased from EGEN and the aggregate fair values of tangible and intangible assets acquired, less liabilities assumed.
 Goodwill is reviewed for impairment at least annually as of our third quarter ended September 30 or sooner if we believe indicators of impairment exist.
-As of September 30, 2015, after our assessment of the totality of the events that could impair Goodwill, it is the Company's conclusion "it is not more likely than not" that the Goodwill is impaired.
+As of September 30, 2016, after our assessment of the totality of the events that could impair Goodwill, it is the Company's conclusion "it is not more likely than not" that the Goodwill is impaired.
 Therefore, the Company is not required to conduct a two-step quantitative goodwill impairment test.
-No events have occurred as of June 30, 2016 that would affect the Company's conclusion as of the September 30, 2015 assessment date.